SenseNet/sn-tools/docs/sntrace.md

 ## Performance considerations
 There are a couple of things to consider when using SnTrace as a developer or operator:

-- Do not keep all categories switched on for a long time (it generates to much data anyway that will be hard to process).
+- Do not keep all categories switched on for a long time (it generates too much data anyway that will be hard to process).
-- Do not use complex information gathering when you write to the trace, it may effect time measurement and slow down the portal.
+- Do not use complex information gathering when you write to the trace, it may affect time measurement and slow down the portal.
 If it is necessary, test whether the category (Custom) is enabled or not before collecting the data.
 - Delete log files on the server from time to time, they may take up a lot of space.
 - Do not open an active file (during measuring) to prevent IO errors.
 ## Known issues